 Your baby is surrounded by the amniotic sac, sometimes called the membranes or bag of waters.
 It is a pair of membranes, the amnion and chorion, that are thin and transparent but tough.
 The amniotic fluid helps maintain an even temperature, provides for easy movement, and keeps your baby protected by absorbing outside bumps.
 (2)

 A Little Relief

 Many pregnant women who suffer from morning sickness find that it is beginning to improve by week 12 pregnancy.
-The exhaustion of the first couple months often improves as well.
+The fatigue and exhaustion of the first couple months often improves as well.
 The wild ride of early hormonal changes has settled down a little bit, and you’re not big enough to be too uncomfortable.
 The second trimester is the most comfortable part of pregnancy for many women.